USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **sourceTypePolProcessID**    a concatenation of a sourceTypeID, pollutantID, and processID

 **sourceUseType**    a specific class of on-road vehicles or off-road equipment having distinct activity patterns.
 The on-road vehicle SourceUseTypes used in MOVES are elaborated from six HPMS vehicle classes.
-SourceUseTypes may be referred to more briefly as either SourceTypes or (rarely) UseTypes.
+SourceUseTypes may be referred to more briefly as either SourceTypes or (rarely) UseTypes

 **stateID**    an integer ID referring to a specific state, based on its FIPS code